Teungku Lah: Death

 On 22 January 2002, Abdullah Syafii, was killed in combat with the Indonesian National Armed Forces (TNI) after being surrounded in the hills of Alue Mon.
-The battle, which began in the morning at 08:00 WIB, lasted until approximately 18:00 WIB in the evening.
+The battle, which began at 08:00, lasted until approximately 18:00.
 As a result of the engagement, GAM forces were scattered.
 Abdullah Syafii was fatally shot when a TNI bullet struck his chest.
 Alongside him, his wife, Ummi Fatimah binti Abdurrahman, his bodyguard, Muhammad bin Ishak, and his advisor, Muhammad Daud bin Hasyim, were also killed.